His devotion to making our programs inspired us name &scholarship fund

 Established in 2018, the Fund was set up in honour of Jacques Katz, an exceptional educator who made important early contributions to Extra Ed.
 He was also a caring husband, father, and a standout member of his community.

-Jacques died in 2017 after a long fight with multiple myeloma.
+Jacques passed away in 2017 after a long fight with multiple myeloma.
 The following year, we established the Jacques Katz Memorial Scholarship Fund in large part to honour Jacques’s strong belief that every child should be given the opportunity to succeed, regardless of economic circumstances.

 I first met Jacques around 2010.
 He was a teacher then, at Queen Victoria Public School (since re-named Dr Rita Cox-Kina Minagok Public School) and he needed some support for the chess team he was coaching.